vcristian1/codebuddy/README.md

 # Code Buddy
 Your friendly neighborhood Coding AI.
-Ask Code Buddy your coding questions that you do not have the answers to!
+Ask Code Buddy your coding questions that you do not have the answers to.

 Using the OpenAI Chat API, you can build applications to do things like: